toirl/pytest-sqlalchemy/README.md

 # pytest-sqlalchemy
 SQLAlchemy related fixtures to handle connections and transactions with SQLAlchemy in tests.

+**This package isn't actively maintained anymore.** I wrote it years ago to make testing more easy in my own project.
+I was (and still am) happy that it is useful to some other people.
+However I don't find time to work on this project anymore.
+If you are interested in taking over the maintainance, please reach out to me.

 ## Fixtures
 This plugin provides the following fixtures which gives access to the SQLAlchmey objects of the same name.